 (e) Either Party may revoke its agreement to be bound by these Clauses where (i) the European Commission adopts a decision pursuant to Article 45(3) of Regulation (EU) 2016/679 that covers the transfer of personal data to which these Clauses apply; or (ii) Regulation (EU) 2016/679 becomes part of the legal framework of the country to which the personal data is transferred.
 This is without prejudice to other obligations applying to the processing in question under Regulation (EU) 2016/679.

 These Clauses shall be governed by the law of one of the EU Member States, provided such law allows for third-party beneficiary rights.
-The Parties agree that this shall be the law of Belgium.
+The Parties agree that this shall be the law of The Netherlands.

 Choice of forum and jurisdiction

 Any dispute arising from these Clauses shall be resolved by the courts of an EU Member State.

 (b) The Parties agree that those shall be the courts of Belgium.

 (c) A data subject may also bring legal proceedings against the data exporter and/or data importer before the courts of the Member State in which he/she has his/her habitual residence.